hellotext/help/_i18n/en/developers/tracking-on-campaigns-and-journeys.md

 You can share shorten links to your messages on Campaigns and Journeys.

 When customers click on a short link they are redirected to the original URL.
-Hellotext  attaches a GET parameter to the original URL called `hellotext_session_id` containing a session identifier uniquely generated from each click.
+Hellotext  attaches a GET parameter to the original URL called `hellotext_session` containing a session identifier uniquely generated from each click.

 Every time a customer clicks on a short link an event will be created and will appear on his profile's activities.
 Clicks are also aggregated to the reports of the campaign or journey.